Explicit construction of Penrose diagrams for black hole to white hole transition with spacelike thin shells: Discussions

-For the general scenarios of the thin shell approximation, the final Penrose diagram should be constructed in the similar way.
-The Penrose diagram has to be constructed by coordinate charts with overlapping, which is a property lacking before we use the second transformation to fix the discontinuity at the shell.
+Without a global conformal coordinate chart, nevertheless, the Penrose diagram of a physical RN solution can be constructed by compactifying the two coordinate systems and piling them alternatingly with overlapping in the $r_{2}<r<r_{1}$.
+Thus, for the models considered in this work, even without a global conformal coordinate chart, their final Penrose diagrams can still be constructed in a similar way.
+We emphasize that the Penrose diagram has to be constructed by coordinate charts with overlapping, which is a property lacking before we use the second transformation to fix the discontinuity at the shell.
 An example is given in Fig.~\ref{fig:tiling}.
-Lastly, there is an interesting difference between a model constructed from thin shell approximation and the RN solution.
-In models utilizing thin shell approximation, there exists special situation making the spacetime covered by a global conformal coordinate chart possible, which is the coordinate chart of the Penrose diagram as we have demonstrated in this work.
-In contrast, there is no such a situation in the physical RN solution.
+Nevertheless, in Sec.~\ref{Subsec_3rdTrans}, we construct a formalism for the third transformation built upon the result of the second transformation.
+Using this formalism, we then offer a conformal coordinate chart in which the metric components are regular at all event horizons.